FlyingEagl3/Encoder/README.md

 ### Overview

-The Encoder Tool is a Python script designed to encode payloads using various encoding schemes and suggest techniques for bypassing Web Application Firewalls (WAFs).
-This tool can be useful for security researchers and penetration testers who need to test the resilience of web applications against different types of attacks.
+The Encoder Tool for WAF Bypass Techniques is a Python-based utility designed to assist security researchers, penetration testers, and developers in encoding payloads using various encoding schemes.
+This tool is particularly useful for testing the resilience of web applications against different types of attacks, including Cross-Site Scripting (XSS) and other injection vulnerabilities.

 ### Installation